Research: Poverty in Canada

 Want to learn more about poverty in Canada?

 Poverty in Canada is persistently leaving people and communities on the margins.
-According to the Low Income Measure, 1 in 7 Canadians (or 13.9%) live in poverty.
+According to the Census Family Low Income Measure (CFLIM-AT), 1 in 6 people in Canada (or 16.8%) live in poverty.

 Although regular commitments have been made in Parliament since 1989 to end child poverty, including a 2015 motion, M-534, unanimously approved (save one abstention), child poverty in Canada persists.